oslabs-beta/SurfQL/README.md

 ## SurfQL

-SurfQL A VSCode extension to create way in the editor  to display the queries the user defines.
+SurfQL is a VSCode developer tool that displays user defined GraphQL queries in a visualizer and allows for autocompletion using Intellisense.

 ## Instructions